 COACH MENTOR FACILITATOR PROJECT MANAGER

-I trained as an action learning facilitator with Action Learning Associates in 2009.
+I trained as an action learning facilitator with in 2009.
 At the Clore Social Leadership Programme I worked with Action Learning Associates to integrate Action Learning into the core programme for all Clore Social Fellows, with Fellows taking part in five Action Learning Sets in the course of their first year as Fellows.

 It proved a challenging and powerful aspect of this personalised leadership development programme, with many Fellows taking the opportunity to train as Action Learning set facilitators and to carry forward the running of sets into the second year of their Fellowship and beyond, and into their own organisations.

 Action Learning is a methodology for reflective learning, sharing and development,